Describe a time when you lost your pet.: IELTS Speaking Cue Card

 What steps did you take to find your cat?

-I started by retracing my steps and looking in the area where I last saw it.
-I called its name repeatedly and asked my friends if they had seen it.
-After an hour of searching, I expanded my search to nearby houses and even asked neighbors if they had spotted my cat.
+I started searching the area where I last saw my cat, calling its name and looking under benches and bushes.
+After an hour of searching, I expanded my search to nearby streets and even asked friends if they had seen it.
+I was determined to find my cat.

 What did you learn from this experience?

 I learned the importance of being responsible for my pet's safety.
-It taught me to always keep an eye on my cat, especially in unfamiliar situations.
-I also realized that pets can feel scared and lost, just like we do, which made me more empathetic towards their feelings.
+It taught me to always keep an eye on my cat, especially in unfamiliar environments.
+I also realized how much I care for my pet and how important it is to ensure its well-being.

 Show all 41 answers